michaelandrefraniatte/michaelandrefraniatte/README.md

 • Consents: No permissions are given without the consents of author by contacting him for using his works.

-• Restriction: Author has the right at any time to withdraw his consent to anyone and to ask additional requirements without limit.
+• Restriction: Author has the right at any time to withdraw his consent to anyone and to ask additional requirement without limit.

 • Concern: Author's work may not be used for private or commercial purpose without the requirement and consent.